itsyashrajj/itsyashrajj/README.md

-- 👋 Hi, I’m @itsyashrajj
+- 👋 Hi, I’m @itsyashrajj.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin & Javascript.
-- 📫 Contact me from my profile discriptioin
+- Feel free to contact 😀

 <!---
 itsyashrajj/itsyashrajj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.